 ‘In [Symeon’s] left hand he held a pot of mustard, and he dipped the sausages in the mustard and ate them from morning on.
 And he smeared mustard on the mouths of some of those who came to joke with him.
 Wherefore also a certain rustic, who had leucoma in his two eyes, came to make fun of him.
 Symeon anointed his eyes with mustard. […] He ran immediately to a doctor […] and was completely blinded.’

-Not necessarily the most bright person that is mentioned in the relation between hot dogs and its toppings.
+Not necessarily the brightest person that is mentioned in the relation between hot dogs and their toppings.
 Luckily, his taste buds were perfectly fine.

 After Symeon described the first mustard and sausage match, the hot dog seemed to have stalled in its development for quite some time.
 Actually, only from 1487 onwards, the hot dog saw new developments in which it would eventually end up in the form we know now.